MolSSI/EEX/eex/translators/README.md

 ```
 """
-Metadata for two, three, and four body terms for the amber forcefield.
+Metadata the amber forcefield.

+Each style follows conventions outlined for EEX internal metadata.

+Bonded terms (typically bonds, angles, and dihedrals) should be a dictionary named using the convention `_n_body_functional_forms`

-Each style has the following values:
+Each dictionary has the has the following keys:
   - form: The overall mathematical expression of the term
   - parameters: The ordered name of the terms as they will be stored with their expected unit contexts
   - units: A dictionary that contains the unit context for each parameter
   - description: A short word description of the two-body term style

+Nonbonded terms are similar, except that an extra key sub-key (again, following the convention set by the internal EEX metadata.

 """
 _two_body_functional_forms = {